Published and Working Papers

 -

-We investigate the causes and consequences of demographic disparities in product development.
-In 2000, Medicare expanded coverage of clinical trial costs, reducing participation costs for elderly enrollees.
-This policy increased trials for diseases common among the elderly by 24 percent, led trial sponsors to broaden enrollment criteria, and may have increased elderly enrollment.
+During research and development, firms must decide which types of users to engage to develop and test their products.
+We investigate how increasing representation of target users in product development shapes innovation, product quality and adoption.
+In 2000, Medicare expanded coverage of clinical trial costs, reducing participation costs for elderly enrollees—a historically underrepresented group.
+Reducing financial constraints significantly increased trials for diseases common among the elderly, led trial sponsors to broaden enrollment criteria, and may have increased elderly enrollment.
 This policy was associated with increased prescription utilization among elderly individuals.
 To explore potential mechanisms, we examine clinical outcomes and adverse events.
-Our findings highlight how financial incentives can shape research priorities and improve representation in research.
+Our findings highlight how financial incentives can improve representation in the innovative process and ultimately shape product quality and adoption.

 -